 Listen to the podcast here

-Learn, Unlearn, & Relearn – Soil Fertility And Crop Nutrition Education With Mark And Caleb Coots Of TEVA Corp.
+Learn, Unlearn, and Relearn – Soil Fertility And Crop Nutrition Education With Mark And Caleb Coots Of TEVA Corp.

 To be successful in any industry or skill but very specifically production agriculture, you must be willing to learn, unlearn, relearn and learn some more.
 I tell you this because our agronomy team had some training on nutrient management that intrigued my learning.
 It got me thinking a little differently about how I made recommendations or even educated on the topics.
 I was so inspired by the information that I quickly reached out to the individuals to book them as guest speakers.